Preparing the traditional Genoese pesto sauce with mortar and pestle is not so difficult.

 The traditional Genoese Pesto sauce recipe

-- 4 bunches of fresh PDO (Protected Designation of Origin) Genoese basil, which guarantees high-quality taste and flavour.
+- 4 bunches of fresh PDO (Protected Designation of Origin) Genoese basil, which guarantees high-quality taste and flavor.

 - 50 g italian pine nuts